-Homework can feel like a chore but if you allocate your time wisely and set attainable goals it makes the process a lot easier.
+We know that homework can feel like a chore, but if you allocate your time wisely (that means no more binging on Netflix!) and set attainable goals, you can make the studying process a little bit easier.

 Your goals should be: